ExistensialReset/flowmosr/ethos/EARTH_OUR_MOTHER.md

 1.  **Community Circulation:** Monthly exchanges for clothing, shoes, and tools.
 We share so She does not have to give more of her flesh.
 2.  **The Repair Stations:** Spaces for manual repair of electronics, bicycles, and household items.
-3.  **The Gratitude Inventory:** A monthly ritual where we list what we *did not* extract, celebrating the self-healing capacity of the local ecosystem.
+3.  **The Gratitude Inventory:** A monthly ritual where we list what we *did not* extraction if we feel like counting that month, anyways we will celebrate the self-healing capacity of the local ecosystem.
 4.  **Trash as Failure:** If an object cannot be repaired or returned to the cycle, it is "Trash"—a mark of systemic failure.

 ---